Kankoda/VietnameseInput/README.md

 https://github.com/Kankoda/VietnameseInput.git
 ```

-VietnameseInput is a closed-source package and must therefore only be linked to the main app target.
+This is a binary package, and must therefore only be linked to the main app target.
+All oher targets can still import & use it.